sizovs/boring-stack/README.md

 P.S. there's a lot of innovation happening in the SQLite space, with initiatives like Turso, LiteFS, and rqlite.

 #### ⚡ Postgres vs. SQLite benchmark
 On my laptop, a single SQLite database file achieves ~7.5-8.5K writes/sec.
 Using 2 shards increases this to 11.5-15K writes/sec, and 4 shards to 19-25K writes/sec, with no further improvement beyond that due to disk I/O limits.
 Postgres delivers throughput similar to 2 files.
 Therefore, well-sharded SQLite outperformed Postgres on a single machine (Postgres 17 with Postgres.js driver).
 On Hetzner, for SQLite to roughly match Postgres write throughput, I needed to create from 4 to 12 shards, with throughput increasing linearly from 5-10K writes/second to 120K writes/second on a dedicated cloud AMD machine (CCX33).
-As the number of shards increases, the administrative overhead also rises since each shard requires backup, diminishing SQLite's advantages and making Postgres a more sensible choice. **It's worth mentioning that AMD machines scored better than ARM in SQLite and Postgres tests.**
+As the number of shards increases, the administrative overhead also rises since each shard requires backup, diminishing SQLite's advantages and making Postgres a more sensible choice.
+But damn, that's a huge number of writes.
+And many can be batched into a single transaction, giving even more IOPS.

 #### SQLite as NoSQL store
 You can use SQLite as a KV store, JSON store and it even has [built-in full-text search capability](https://www.sqlite.org/fts5.html).
 Moreover, there are a lot of [SQLite extensions](https://github.com/nalgeon/sqlean) out there.
 So, if you choose SQLite, very unlikely you'll need an additional database.
-Nevertheless, nothing stops you from adding another specialized database, such as Redis (e.g. for [queues](https://bullmq.io/)) or DuckDB to the mix.
+Nevertheless, nothing stops you from adding another specialized database, such as [DuckDB](https://libs.tech/project/138754790/duckdb) or [LMDB](https://libs.tech/project/181949472/lmdb-js) to the mix.

 #### SQLite and parallel writers
 It's well-known that SQLite doesn't support parallel writes – while one process is writing, others are waiting.
 Even though you can still get thousands of iops on a single DB file, you may need higher throughput.
 You can achieve that by splitting the database into multiple files.
 For example, `app.db` can become `users.db` and `comments.db`.
 Or, learning from Rails, you can use SQLite as a cache and queue, extracting `cache.db` and `queue.db`